Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: Deployment and Results

-By decoupling the high-frequency offline discovery from the low-frequency online validation, we have removed the human engineer from the critical path of experimentation.
+By decoupling the high-frequency offline discovery from the low-frequency online validation, we have removed human engineers from the repetitive and manual path.
 The "Idea-to-Data" cycle -- the latency from hypothesis generation to experimental results -- is significantly cheaper and faster.
-This velocity dividend now allows the team to produce far more launches than previously possible, as summarized in Table~\ref{tab:efficiency} where we compare the experimental velocity between the status quo of manual engineering and our newly proposed agentic engineering.
+This velocity dividend now enables the team to produce far more launches than previously possible (Table~\ref{tab:efficiency}).